 After creating ample space, try reinstalling the Mac upgrade.
 Otherwise, you can try other fixes.

 Sometimes your WiFi connection not working on your Mac to Download new Software updates.
-Because Apple’s server connection was blocked by Network.
-Normally, Office and Public place users can’t use Network for Download activity like this.
-Because of Slow down connectivity to other users.
+Because Network blocked Apple’s server connection, usually Office and Public Place, users can’t use the Network for Download activity like this because of Slow down connectivity to other users.

 In such cases, use a different Private home or own office wifi network.
 Also, make sure VPN Is turned off.
 Explained in the next solution.

 VPN loses privacy and Blocks data packets in the Proxy networks.
-That’s why your Mac cannot request to the apple server about the new software update.
-So your mac screen will always be stuck on Checking for updates.
-So the solution is to turn off VPN completely on Mac or try after uninstall.
+That’s why your Mac cannot request to the Apple server about the new software update.
+So your Mac screen will always be stuck on Checking for updates.
+So the solution is to turn off VPN completely on Mac or try after uninstalling.

 Open the VPN software on Mac and Disconnect the option.
 Or Get a complete guide on Turning off or Removing VPN from Mac.

 Alternatively, If you need to Activate VPN On your Mac, then Whitelist apple.com and check again.